BlueCocoa/hoshizora/README.md

 # hoshizora
-Mix two images using alpha channel
+Mix two images using alpha channel to create a beautiful effect

 Tested on macOS